emil-jacero/cue-oam/README.md

 # cue-oam

-Project to experiment with [Open Application Model](https://oam.dev) and a docker compose implementation using pure [CUE](https://cuelang.org) transformers.
+A pure [CUE](https://cuelang.org) implementation of the [Open Application Model](https://oam.dev) (OAM) specification with transformers for Docker Compose and Kubernetes.

+This project demonstrates how to use CUE's powerful type system and transformations to implement OAM abstractions that can target multiple deployment platforms without external tooling.

 ## Why?

 I wanted to find out if it is possible to utilize CUE fully to define, compose and transform configuration into any platform (e.g Docker Compose or Kubernetes).

-## Key features
+## Key Features

-- Using pure CUE for everything
-  - Scripting, data and validation
-- Transforms from a common schema to either Kubernetes manifests or raw Docker Compose
+- **Pure CUE Implementation** - No external tools or scripts required
+- **OAM Compliant** - Follows Open Application Model v2alpha1 specification
+- **Multi-Platform Output** - Transform to Docker Compose or Kubernetes from the same definitions
+- **Type Safety** - Leverage CUE's type system for validation and constraints
+- **Composable Components** - Build complex applications from reusable parts

 ## Terms and Definitions